 From 2005 to 2018, there was a 140% increase in the number of remote workers in America.
 As this type of employment becomes a reality for a rising number of companies, the variety of roles that can be performed out-of-office grows as well.
 Take a look at our Remote Work Trends.

-If you’re looking for non-tech remote jobs opportunities, take also a look at our Remote jobs board here, including also non-tech ones!
+If you’re looking for all types of remote jobs opportunities, take also a look at our Remote jobs board here!

 If you found this post useful, take a look at

 - The Best International Health Insurance Plans for Digital Nomads